Faizan711/react-task-29-2-24/README.md

 Problem-Solving
 ---------------

-During the development of this application, one of the challenges faced was related to filtering the employee data based on the search term.
-Initially, the search functionality was not working as expected, as it was case-sensitive and did not filter the data correctly.
+During the development of this application, one of the challenges I faced was that I was following the PDF and initialized a firebase app , but added the databaseURL after that, so two initialization were conflicting.

-To overcome this issue, I modified the filtering logic to convert both the search term and the employee data to lowercase before performing the comparison.
-This ensured that the search functionality is case-insensitive and filters the data accurately.
+To overcome this issue, I modified the initializeApp() function and put a check on it if there were more than one, to take the first one of them, you can see it on firebase.js.
 Credits
 -------